Skip to main content

 For RGB sensors, a UV cut-off filter can block short wavelengths shorter than 400 nanometers (0.4 micrometers) that compete with visible wavelengths.

 These filters appear to be nearly transparent to the naked eye.
 They only pass visible light, while absorbing or reflecting shorter wavelengths.
-These filters are pretty much universally recommended for outdoor photography or videography, and allow visible light sensors to capture an image with improved contrast and more natural, saturated colors.
+These filters are pretty much universally recommended for outdoor photography or videography, and allow visible light sensors to capture an image with improved contrast, color accuracy, and more natural, saturated colors.

 The inverse of ultraviolet cut-off filters is ultraviolet band-pass filters.
 These are designed for use with specialized ultraviolet image sensors, and they only allow wavelengths in the range of 10 nanometers to 400 nanometers (0.01 – 0.4 micrometers) to pass through them.